Blogs & Inspiration

 - Bitter liqueurs known as Amari, which include fernet and unicum

 - Brandies and liqueurs

-Laura Newman, former pastry chef and renowned bar owner, has a few tips on how to enhance the customer experience with digestifs:
+Laura Newman, former pastry chef and renowned bar owner, shares some tips on how to enhance the customer experience with digestifs.

-Tip 2: When recommending dessert cocktails, ask your guests about their favorite flavors and try to create something that replicates that.
-For example, a tangy lemon tart can be replicated with a creamy and citrus cocktail, and for chocolate lovers, you can use a base spirit with notes of cocoa for the same effect.
+Tip 2: When recommending dessert cocktails, ask your guests about their favourite flavours and try to create something that replicates that.
+For example, a tangy lemon tarte can be replicated with a creamy and citrus cocktail, and for chocolate lovers, you can use a base spirit with notes of cocoa for the same effect.

 Devil May Care

-This Devil May Care recipe is a good choice as it has a chocolaty flavor profile without having any in it.
+This Devil May Care recipe is a good choice as it has a chocolatey flavour profile without having any in it.

 - Aperitifs and digestifs can help enhance the quality of a meal.